MicrosoftDocs/power-platform/power-platform/admin/connect-to-imap-servers.md

 > - Only emails in the Inbox folder will be synchronized.
 > - Existing POP3 email profiles won't automatically be converted to IMAP.
 You can't migrate email profiles from POP3 to IMAP, but you can create a new IMAP email server profile and move your mailboxes to the new server profile.
 > - For information about IMAP or SMTP systems supported by Microsoft, go to [Supported email service configurations for server-side synchronization](supported-email-service-configurations-server-side-synchronization.md).
-> - To encrypt messages between clients/servers and other servers, see [Server cipher suites and TLS requirements](server-cipher-tls-requirements.md).
+> - To learn more about the protocols and ciphers used to secure the connection between Dynamics 365 and external email services, see [Server cipher suites and TLS requirements](server-cipher-tls-requirements.md).

 <a name="BKMK_CreateProfile"></a>